 Hear Azul games live on WXCI

 Editor's Note: This just in, literally.
-HamletHub has just learned moments ago, that each of the home games above are being broadcast live by the university station, WXCI Radio.
+HamletHub has just learned that each of the home games above will be broadcast live by the university station, WXCI Radio.
 You can hear coverage of the game in the Danbury area on FM radio 91.7 and online at www.WXCI.org.
-College students from WXCI have already broadcast three of the AZUL home games in June, and are doing all of the live play-by-play coverage for each home game in July as well.
+College students from WXCI are doing all of the live play-by-play coverage for each home game.